 Eligibility

-It is suggested that students nominate YPP screened mentors that are on their own team.
+Students may nominate a mentor that is registered on their team in the FIRST dashboard.
 A mentor may only receive the WFFA one time regardless of the number of teams the mentor has served.

 Judging Criteria